Aussie infernos: Kiwis wake to 'apocalyptic' bush fire haze

 South Island residents woke to a yellow haze this morning after smoke from the devastating Australian bush fires drifted across the Tasman.
 South Island residents shared photos showing the eerie haze that settled this morning, labelling it "apocalyptic".

+View from the window this morning in Wanaka NZ.... that's smoke from the fires in Aussie causing what you see.
+Cant imagine what it must be like there pic.twitter.com/sUvR19OIX4— John Watt (@JohnWattNZ) December 31, 2019

 READ MORE: